Linz: History

 Anton Bruckner spent the years between 1855 and 1868 working as a local composer and organist in the Old Cathedral, Linz.
 The Brucknerhaus is named for him.

 Adolf Hitler was born in Braunau am Inn (an Austrian town near the German border) and moved to Linz during his childhood.
 The notorious Holocaust bureaucrat Adolf Eichmann also spent his youth in Linz.
 Until the end of his life, Hitler considered Linz to be his hometown.
 Hitler effected the founding of the Bruckner Symphony Orchestra, which began presenting concerts in autumn 1943.
 His plan for one of the bell towers in Linz to play a theme from Bruckner's Fourth Symphony never came to pass.

 During World War II Linz was a giant industrial complex in support of the Nazi war effort.
 Hermann Göring supervised the construction of the Voest complex, ultimately a gigantic construction site built by slave labour.
 The Mauthausen concentration camp was established to the east of Linz, but three Mauthausen sub-camps were within the Voest complex.

 In addition to an ordnance depot Linz had a benzol plant which was bombed during the Oil Campaign of World War II.
 The city's confrontation with its Nazi past resulted in the renaming of many streets.
 In 1945, immediately after the end of the Nazi dictatorship, 39 streets in Linz were renamed, but from 1946 to 1987, only two streets were renamed.
 However, since 1988, 17 new traffic areas were named after victims of National Socialism or resistance fighters.

+After the Second World War, Linz became part of the American occupation zone in Austria and underwent postwar reconstruction.
+During the following decades, the city developed into one of Austria's main economic centres.
+In 2009, Linz was designated a European Capital of Culture.